 LCA sponsors three social events for students in grades 9-12 each year: the Homecoming Dance, the Winter Dance, and Prom.
-The senior class is responsible for planning Homecoming, the freshmen and sophomore classes plan the Winter Dance, and the junior class plans Prom.
+The seniors are responsible for planning the Homecoming Dance, the juniors for planning Prom, and the sophomores for planning the Winter Dance.
 For all three social events, attire approvals are conducted before the event as determined by the school administration.
 Students are encouraged to attend LCA social events in groups of friends.
 Students may also choose to bring a date to an event.
 LCA students may only bring dates/guests of the opposite sex to school social events.
-Enrolled LCA students are allowed to invite a date who does not attend LCA to an LCA social event, but a "Guest Reference Form" must be completed and given to the secondary principal at least one week prior to the event.
-Submitting a "Guest Reference Form" does not guarantee approval of an external guest by the secondary principal.
+Enrolled LCA students are allowed to invite a date who does not attend LCA to an LCA social event, but a "Guest Reference Form" must be completed and given to the High School principal at least one week prior to the event.
+Submitting a "Guest Reference Form" does not guarantee approval of an external guest by the High School principal.
 External guests to LCA social events must be in high school (grades 9-12) and under 21 years of age.
 An enrolled student bringing a date to an LCA social event is responsible for communicating the standards of dress for that event and helping their date to go through the attire approval process.